makepath/medaprep/README.rst

-porcupine
+medaprep
 #########

-High-dimensional data can be *prickly*, use porcupine to prepare ``xarray`` Datasets for downstream tasks.
+High-dimensional data can be *prickly*, use medaprep to prepare ``xarray`` Datasets for downstream tasks.

 Usage
 #####

-porcupine.skim.features
+medaprep.skim.features
 -----------------------

 .. code-block:: python